Fontfroide Abbey in Narbonne, an incredibly well-preserved abbey that organises numerous events and produces its own wine

 La ruelle des convers.
 The converses had to use this narrow passage to attend Sunday mass, so as not to disturb the monks, who accessed the church via the cloister.
 Fontfroide Abbey is one of the few Cistercian abbeys to have preserved its "ruelle des convers" in its original state.
 It can be recognized by its unique half-barrel vault.

 Throughout the year, Fontfroide offers a wide range of exciting events: Gregorian chants at Easter, the Fête des Plantes et du Massif, medieval festivals in May, the Festival Musical et Histoire with Jordi Savall in July, a major orchid exhibition and sale in October...
 Check out the online calendar for full details.
 For gourmets, head to the Caveau de dégustation and sample the various flavors of the south, with "Fontfroide" products developed in partnership with local producers.
-Gastronomes will enjoy a gourmet break at the Restaurant de Fontfroide, in the former sheepfold at the entrance to the abbey, where chef Yohan Renard prepares his cuisine.
+Gastronomes can enjoy a gourmet break at the Restaurant de Fontfroide, in the former sheepfold at the entrance to the abbey, where chef Yohan Renard prepares his cuisine.
 After this break, a stroll along the paths of the Massif de Fontfroide is a must, offering breathtaking views of the thousand-year-old heritage (unless the massif is closed due to fire risk).
 The abbey is sometimes used as a film set, including scenes from Ridley Scott's The Last Duel (2021).

 The treasure hunt.
 In this thousand-year-old abbey, a fabulous secret is fiercely guarded.
 It's the secret of the perfect rose.
 Thanks to the Brotherhood of the Rose's equipment, you'll be able to discover the ingredients you need to grow this famous rose, which, according to an old legend, can fulfill the wishes of whoever plucks it.